farlee2121/DevEssentialsBlog/_drafts/2020-11-25-Monad-Mental-Model.md

 Most are propbably satisfied to know
 - Monads are always chainable (like rings)
-- Monads are let us transform a values into a more useful for our computations then map back (async, lists, error-handling, etc)
+- Monads are let us transform values to fit our usecase, then map back (e.g. async, lists, error-handling, etc)
   - We can always map to, but need to be careful for extra cases mapping back from a monad

 However, I find the parallel to other math concepts helps me feel a deeper intuition for why monads work and what they are useful for.